KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

     return oris, poss
 ```
+PNG OF SIMPLE CHAIN A

+Since we use a directed graph, this approach also works for more complex kinematic chains with branching (i.e. where joints may have multiple children).

+PNG OF COMPLEX CHAIN A

 ### Solution space for mapping kinematic chains

-The problem statement is to...
+The goal is to use kinematics knowledge to extend the [vector mapping method](https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/) I previously developed for use on a kinematic chain.
+As I previously described, this is a kinematical approach that which will require an iterative calculation of the Euler axis-angle solution space for each joint throughout the chain.
+The problem is complicated by the fact that the Euler axis-angles in upchain joints affect the orientations and the resulting solution spaces for downchain joints.
+The method developed here does not fit the definitions of forward kinematics nor inverse kinematics in that it....

-We can then define chain b using only joint positions in the global coordinate system, and the same directed graph as chain a which we previously defined.
+We can define chain b using only joint positions in the global coordinate system, and the same directed graph as chain a which we previously defined.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig3.gif" width="700">